Are you looking to build a home gym with a power rack or add a power rack to your existing home gym?

 - Not made in the USA

 The Titan T-2 is a nice power rack.
-It is rather basic but it is also rather inexpensive.
+It is rather basic, but it is also relatively inexpensive.

 The T-2 comes with J-hooks, pin and pipe safeties, a pull-up bar and weight plate horns are all included.